Ilastik: Features

 ilastik allows user to annotate an arbitrary number of classes in images with a mouse interface.
-Using these user annotations and the generic (nonlinear) image features, the user can train a random forest classifier. ilastik has a CellProfiler module to use ilastik classifiers to process images within a CellProfiler framework.
+Using these user annotations and the generic (nonlinear) image features, the user can train a random forest classifier.

+Trained ilastik classifiers can be applied new data not included in the training set in ilastik via its batch processing functionality, or without using the graphical user interface, in headless mode. ilastik can be integrated into various related tools: